Non-equivalence of quasilinear dynamical systems and their statistical closures

-To probe the stability of the unity rank CE2 solution, we alternatively initialise it, for the same parameter set, with a full rank second cumulant (by assigning a value $10^{-6}$ to diagonal entries in $C^{(m)} \; \forall m \leq M$).
+This agreement persists even if the second cumulant is initialized to be full rank in CE2 by assigning a value $10^{-6}$ to diagonal entries in $C^{(m)} \; \forall m \leq M$.
 The first cumulant is initialised at zero. \Cref{fig:pj:fr}a shows $E_m$, with the zonal mean ($m = 0$) and first harmonic ($m = 1$) rapidly attaining values close to the QL time mean solution.
 The second harmonic ($m = 4$) however goes through an initially prolonged period of decay, unlike the unity rank initialisation in \cref{fig:pj:qlce2}b.
-By $t = 150$ days, $m = 4$ drops rank to nearly unity (\cref{fig:pj:fr}b inset shows evolution of the largest two eigenvalues for $C^{(4)}$).
+After about $t = 150$ days, the $m = 4$ mode finally drops to unit rank (\cref{fig:pj:fr}b inset shows evolution of the largest two eigenvalues for $C^{(4)}$).
 This prompts the QL time mean solution to become stable once again.
-Thus, despite a full rank perturbation, CE2 is able to `find' agreement with QL by virtue of the stability of the unity rank solution. {We stress that all the DSS solutions remain realisable, with positive eigenvalues for the second cumulant.}
+Thus, despite an initial full rank perturbation, CE2 is able to `find' agreement with QL by virtue of the stability of the unit rank solution; the solution drops rank until its rank is unity and thereafter the agreement between CE2 and QL is ensured. {We stress that all the DSS solutions remain realisable, with positive eigenvalues for the second cumulant.}

-Now we give what we believe is the first example of disagreement. \Cref{fig:kf:qlce2} shows solutions for a case with Kolmogorov flow forcing